lenkiefer/lenkiefer.github.com/_posts/2016-12-31-year-in-review.md

 theme :
   name : lentheme
 ---
-THE YEAR IS DRAWING TO A CLOSE and by manny measures 2016 was the best year for housing in a decade.
+THE YEAR IS DRAWING TO A CLOSE and by many measures 2016 was the best year for housing in a decade.
 Back in [May]({{ site.url}}/chartbooks/may2016/index.html) I shared some trends on housing markets in a [Tufte style document](http://rmarkdown.rstudio.com/tufte_handout_format.html).
 Now that we have nearly a full year's worth of data, let's see how housing and mortgage markets did in 2016.

 Well, I've created a retrospective looking back at the full year.
-You can read it [here]({{ site.url}} /chartbooks/dec2016/index.html).
+You can read it [here]({{ site.url}}/chartbooks/dec2016/index.html).

 Check it out and let me know what you think.